Citizens' Coalition

 Citizens' Coalition (Medborgerlig Samling, MED), officially known as Bourgeois Future (Borgerlig Framtid, BF) until 2017, is a right-wing political party in Sweden that was founded in 2014.
-The party considers itself liberal-conservative and green conservative, while observers described it as a right-wing populist party critical of immigration and conservative.
+The party considers itself liberal-conservative and green conservative, while observers described it as a right-wing party critical of immigration and conservative.

 Citizens' Coalition received 0,18 % of the vote in the 2022 Swedish general election, making it the third largest party with no seats in the Riksdag, behind the Nuance Party and Alternative for Sweden.
 The party received 0.15% of the votes in the EU parliament election 2019.
-As of the 2018 Swedish municipal elections, the party holds four seats in municipal assemblies; two in Laholm and one each in Höör, and Torsås.
+As of the 2022 Swedish municipal elections, the party holds eleven seats total in five municipal assemblies: Höör, Laholm, Karlshamn, Järfälla and Österåker.

 History

 The party was founded in 2014, initially as Borgerlig Framtid (Bourgeois Future) by the cook and nutrition consultant Patrik Evaeus, accountant Tomas Evaeus and journalist Anders Königsson.
 The party name was later changed to Medborgerlig Samling (Citizens' Coalition), abbreviated as MED, at an extra general meeting during the fall of 2016.
 The name change was prompted by a falling out between Königsson, then party leader, and the party's board, leading to Königsson leaving the party to set up a new party, re-using the party name Borgerlig Framtid.
-At the same general meeting Ilan Sadé was elected new chairman and party leader.
+At the same general meeting, Ilan Sadé was elected new chairman and party leader.

 The party name Medborgerlig Samling was first registered with the Swedish Election Authority, in 2017.

 The party had, in the 2018 Swedish general election, won four seats in municipal councils in Sweden: two in Laholm and one each in Höör, and Torsås.
 However, in the aftermath of the 2022 Swedish general election, Citizens' Coalition lost its seat in Torsås, but gained a seat in Höör and won two more seats in Laholm.
-The party did also win five new seats in three other municipalities: Karlshamn & Järfälla, where they gained two seats in each municipality, and Österåker, one seat.
+The party did also win five new seats in three other municipalities: Karlshamn and Järfälla, where they gained two seats in each municipality, and Österåker, one seat.